rundeck/rundeck/docs/en/manual/04-jobs.md

 ![Workflow controls](../figures/fig0401.png)

-*Keepgoing*: This manages what to do if a step incurs and error:
+*Keepgoing*: This manages what to do if a step incurs an error:

 *   Stop at the failed step: Fail immediately (default).
 *   Run remaining steps before failing: Continue to next steps and fail the job at the end.